urbanjost/M_intrinsics/md/STORAGE_SIZE.md

-  If the type and type parameters are such that storage association applies, the result is consistent with the named constants deﬁned in the intrinsic module ISO_FORTRAN_ENV.
+  If the type and type parameters are such that storage association applies, the result is consistent with the named constants defined in the intrinsic module ISO_FORTRAN_ENV.

    NOTE1